 First, we can reverse engineer the main PCB to find out what the test points and unpopulated connectors are for.
 If we can find a way of interfacing with the header on the underside of the PCB or removing the shield without damaging the components underneath, we may be able to extract the firmware.
 We have done this on two Echo devices, one with an emmc flash memory and another with an SPI NAND flash chip.

 Once we have the firmware, we can figure out how it works and look for ways to modify it to run our own software.

 The second option is to scrap the existing CPU PCB and build a new board with a Raspberry Pi 4 compute module.
-We will need to find a way of interfacing the LCD and touch screen, add an audio ADC and DAC for the microphone and speaker and write some software to run on it but this would allow us to use other voice assistants like Mycroft.
-The biggest difficultly with this option at the present time is getting hold of a Raspberry Pi 4 compute module as nobody has them in stock.
+We will need to find a way of interfacing the LCD and touch screen, add an audio ADC and DAC for the microphone and speaker and write some software to run on it, but this would allow us to use other voice assistants like Mycroft.
+The biggest difficulty with this option at present is getting hold of a Raspberry Pi 4 compute module, as nobody has them in stock.